hannahdesmond/mastery-curriculum/chapter6/README.md

 A client is asking us for the following program:

-> I hate my mate Steve: so much so that my hatred spills over to anyone with a first name beginning with 'S'.
+> I don't like my friend Sam, so much so that my hatred spills over to anyone with a first name beginning with 'S'.
 I want a program that, when anyone types their name in, shouts at them if their name begins with an 'S'.
 Anyone else should just get a friendly greeting.

-The statement above is an example of a **specification**: a vague answer to the question "what do you want this program to do?".
+The statement above is an example of a **specification** or a vague answer to the question 'what do you want this program to do?'.
 Our first job as programmers is to break specifications into manageable, step-by-step instructions that we can then feed into the machine.

 We do this to avoid biting off more than we can chew.
 The most common programming mistake is to try and build too much, too fast.
 We want to decompose this specification into really clear, step-by-step **requirements**.